SamueleLippolis/SBRP_samueleLippolis_internship/Data_management/README.md

 #### C++ files

+buildASolution: the problemInstance class now has 2 new variables related to the buses.
+There is a function that builds $n_{\text{numBusStops}}$ routes.
+Each of them goes from depot to a bus stop to all the clusters must be reached for the children taken in the bus stop.

 buildProblemInstances2: buildProblemInstances upgraded.
 The difference is the introduction of set/get/write methods for all matrix of the class